pkafei/AngularJS-Tutorial/README.md

 # Unambitious Tutorial on Angular JS
 http://www.revillweb.com/tutorials/angularjs-in-30-minutes-angularjs-tutorial/

-This is just me learning about the basics of Angular.js tutorial by Leon Revill.
+This is just me learning about the basics of Angular.js using a tutorial written by Leon Revill.

 Some of the topics covered includes:
 * controllers